The Utahraptor Project

 A project as big as the Utahraptor block requires some specialized equipment.
 All of the equipment we are asking for is essential for doing the highest quality work, and we've found good sources at reasonable prices.

 • preparation supplies

-Microscopes (similar the the one below) are the single most important piece of equipment needed for this work.
+Microscopes (similar the one below) are the single most important piece of equipment needed for this work.
 We will need two of them so that we can work on different sides of the block without getting in each other’s way.
 Microscopes will be mounted to mobile floor stands with long boom arms and fiber optic lighting so we can work far out into the middle of the block.
-With small video cameras we can show you exactly what we are doing, even live-stream for special interactive events for project supporters!
-We will also need a good quality camera to capture still images for photogrammetry – the raw material that will allow us to create 3D models of the block and fossils.
+With small video cameras we can show you exactly what we are doing, even live stream for special interactive events for project supporters!
+We now have a good quality camera to capture still images for photogrammetry – the raw material that will allow us to create 3D models of the block and fossils.
 The cameras will also be used for producing educational and training materials for teaching people how to do fossil preparation.

 Pneumatic preparation tools, a.k.a. airscribes, are critical for this work and we need a range of airscribe sizes; big ones capable of moving a lot of rock as well small, precise ones for prepping out the tiniest of Utahraptor baby teeth.

 We will need an assortment of special glues and solvents to repair and stabilize the dinosaur bones, as well as miscellaneous brushes, syringes, carbide needles, grinders, dust collectors, and other tools standard in paleontology labs.
 Video and webcasting hardware will be necessary so you can see us using this equipment.